 An adventurer at heart, Alexa Dexa spent 4-6 months out of the year touring the world pre-pandemic with a strong do-it-yourself ethos.
-Their 14 previous self-booked tour itineraries over the past 8 years have taken them throughout North America, Europe, Oceania, and Asia.
+Their 14 previous self-booked tour itineraries from 2012 through 2019 have taken them throughout North America, Europe, Oceania, and Asia.
 They have performed their compositions as part of Omaha Under the Radar’s Generator Series (2019), National Sawdust’s Summer Labs Series (2018), at Tasmania’s Museum of Old and New Art (2017), and at Warsaw’s Palace of Culture and Science (2016).
-Festival appearances include New Music Gathering (2021); NYC Electroacousitc Music Festival (2021); NYC Electroacoustic Improvisation Summit (2021); London’s Tete a Tete Opera Festival (2019); Burning Man (2019 & 2015); Omaha Under the Radar (2018); NYC’s UnCaged Toy Piano Festival (2017 & 2013) curated by Margaret Leng Tan and Phyllis Chen; Omaha’s BFF Femme Fest (2017); New Zealand’s Future City Festival (2017); Croatia’s Fairy Tale Festival (2016); the Florida International Toy Piano Festival (2016); Germany’s Fusion Festival (2014); Detroit’s Sidewalk Festival of Performing Arts (2013-2015) for which Alexa Dexa and Kevin McCoy co-created and performed with sound sculptures as part of their site-specific sound installation CHORALE CORRAL: A LIVING SOUND LIBRARY, a collection of found objects that invite public participation in cataloguing and fulfilling their potential as sound-makers; and Make Music New York (2010-2015) for which Alexa Dexa composed and organized mass appeal performances for both toy piano and theremini.
+Festival appearances include Detroit’s Allied Media Conference (2022), New Music Gathering (2021); NYC Electroacousitc Music Festival (2021); NYC Electroacoustic Improvisation Summit (2021); London’s Tete a Tete Opera Festival (2019); Burning Man (2019 & 2015); Omaha Under the Radar (2018); NYC’s UnCaged Toy Piano Festival (2017 & 2013) curated by Margaret Leng Tan and Phyllis Chen; Omaha’s BFF Femme Fest (2017); New Zealand’s Future City Festival (2017); Croatia’s Fairy Tale Festival (2016); the Florida International Toy Piano Festival (2016); Germany’s Fusion Festival (2014); Detroit’s Sidewalk Festival of Performing Arts (2013-2015) for which Alexa Dexa and Kevin McCoy co-created and performed with sound sculptures as part of their site-specific sound installation CHORALE CORRAL: A LIVING SOUND LIBRARY, a collection of found objects that invite public participation in cataloguing and fulfilling their potential as sound-makers; and Make Music New York (2010-2015) for which Alexa Dexa composed and organized mass appeal performances for both toy piano and theremini.
 Alexa’s solo toy piano work has been performed by Xenia Pestova as part of Philharmonie Luxembourg’s Rainy Days Festival (2019).
 Their soundscapes for the Off-Off-Broadway production of SOMEONE’S TRYING TO KILL ME, for which Alexa took on the role of Sound Designer, premiered at NYC’s HERE Arts Center (2011).
-Alexa Dexa places priority on performances that offer access features for disabled folx and that are safe and welcoming for trauma survivors, LGBTQIA+, and BIPOC folx of all gender identities and age ranges in accessible, non-discriminatory, and free or donation-based diy community safe spaces.
+Alexa Dexa places priority on performances that honor accessibility and access intimacy in non-discriminatory and free or donation-based DIY/DIT community safe spaces.